-Environmental Health and Licensing Services links to these five strategies as follows :-
+Environmental Health and Licensing Services links to these five strategies as follows:-

-- providing the statutory regulatory framework for food and health and safety, public health, pollution control and licensing, - enforcing no smoking in public places and regulating the use of sunbeds, tattooing practices, body piercing and skin treatments, - investigating notifications of communicable disease, food poisoning and zoonoses (animal health infections), - supporting and promoting Health Challenge Carmarthenshire, - implementing the Food Hygiene Rating legislation, - sampling food, including shellfish to monitor safety and quality, - Investigating allegations of food fraud, such as illegal slaughter and the illegal movement of shellfish, and - ensuring that the safety of the community is maintained, with respect to licensed premises, gambling, taxi and private hire vehicles, drivers and street or house to house collections. - Licensing scrap metal dealer collectors and scrap metal yards
+- providing the statutory regulatory framework for food and health and safety, public health, pollution control and licensing, - enforcing no smoking in public places and regulating the use of sunbeds, tattooing practices, body piercing and skin treatments, - investigating notifications of communicable disease, food poisoning and zoonoses (animal health infections), - Promoting the 'preventive' outcome of the work carried out by the service - implementing the Food Hygiene Rating legislation, - sampling food, including shellfish to monitor safety and quality, - Ensure food sold and produced in Carmarthenshire is safe to eat and as described (including accurate information on allergens), - Investigating allegations of food fraud, such as illegal slaughter and the illegal movement of shellfish, and - ensuring that the safety of the community is maintained, with respect to licensed premises, gambling, taxi and private hire vehicles, drivers and street or house to house collections.

-Trading Standards Services links to the five strategies as follows :-
+Trading Standards Services links to the five strategies as follows:-

-- providing the statutory regulatory framework for metrology (weights and measures),consumer protection, product safety and animal health, and - promoting a fair and equitable trading environment to encourage new businesses and the support of existing businesses in the County.
+- providing the statutory regulatory framework for metrology (weights and measures), consumer protection, product safety and animal health, and - promoting a fair and equitable trading environment to encourage new businesses and the support of existing businesses in the County.